idonahum/FastDepth/README.md

 change the criterion you would like to use for training, option are: [l1, l1gn, rmslegn]

-all checkpoints save to the path - FastDepth/Weights/[backbone]/[criterion]/
+all checkpoints saved to the path - FastDepth/Weights/[backbone]/[criterion]/

 please make sure that the directory exists before running train. for example, if you would like to use mobilenet as a backbone and l1 as a criterion, make sure that the directory 'FastDepth/Weights/mobilenet/l1 ' - exists.